Every happy home has several key things in common. How many of these have you got?

 Nothing wrong with furniture.
 Lampshades are lovely.
 Cushions can be cute.
 But every house needs something that grows to give it a sense of life.
 And we’re not talking about a dusty spider plant to neglect.
 Fresh flowers can do it.
 Or a banana palm.
 Hey, you can even fake it if you lack the green thumb, but something organic will always make a space feel a bit more alive and, without wanting to get all scientific on you, real plants make the atmosphere that little bit purer.
-Like pets, they’re alive.
-And they breathe.

-4. A squishy sofa
+4. Splash your money on a squishy sofa

 This is your home, not a doctor’s waiting room.
 So forget all that high-end, sharp angled seating.
 It may look swish in the showroom but homes are for downtime, putting feet up, recharging batteries.
 A warm squishy number quite literally gives you a cuddle at the end of a hard day.
 Chose white or cream by all means (provided you’re not a red wine drinker, or prone to klutziness), but stint on the all-important squish factor and a quiet night with your feet up can all too easily turn into a stiff day at the office.

-6. A statement piece
+6. Make a statement piece the focal point

 Whether it’s an enormous piece of art, a giant vase, a clever holiday find or a designer chair you’ve saved up for, one brilliant piece will get itself noticed.
 Statement pieces provide great conversation starters, add personality and give a room an all-important focal point.